sktime/sktime/GOVERNANCE.rst

 * for appointments

 -  The start of a voting period after stage 1 is at the moment the lazy consensus fails.
--  Start and end time of the vote must in the core developer channel, and on the PR (if on a PR).
+-  Start and end time of the vote must be announced in the core developer channel, and on the PR (if on a PR).
 -  The vote will conclude 5 days excluding weekends from the call for the vote.
 -  Votes are voluntary.
 Abstentions are allowed.
 Core developers can abstain by simply not casting a vote.